-The bill was assigned to the joint (Senate and House) committee on Environment, Natural Resources and Agriculture but has not been assigned a hearing.
+The bill was assigned to the joint (Senate and House) committee on Environment, Natural Resources and Agriculture and now has a hearing on May 2.

 Per the bill language: “performance” shall mean any exhibition, public showing, presentation, display, exposition, fair, agricultural fair, act, circus, ride, trade show, petting zoo, carnival, parade, race, performance, or similar undertaking in which animals are required to perform tricks, fight, give rides, or participate as accompaniments for the entertainment, amusement, or benefit of an audience.

 "Benefit" could be anything, including education.

 The only exemptions for "educational programs" are those conducted by the Association of Zoos and Aquariums (AZA) and the animal rights controlled Global Federation of Animal Sanctuaries (GFAS).

 Nearly all animal species would be banned.
 The bill prohibits all “wild animals” and “exotic animals," which by definition are all animals that are not domesticated pets or farm animals.

 This bill and similar proposals have popped up at local and state levels in recent years and are from the animal rights playbook (hence the GFAS exemption).

 Massachusetts residents should complete the quick alert form at www.usark.org/campaign/action-alert-2-massachusetts-s490 in addition to the steps below.

 Sample letter/statement (Remember to be professional and civil at all times!)